 What’s more, if the court had ruled differently, it would have given the government the ability to deny copyright protection to speech it found offensive.
 Some academics have called for just that.
 Had this gone the wrong way, everything from James Joyce to Stanley Kubrick to “Fifty Shades of Grey” would have been subject to the government censor.

 This would also have had international implications, as trademark rights and copyrights receive international benefits as well.
 Further, this decision is consistent with a trend in Europe, where the European Union seems to be requiring greater levels of justification to deny government benefits in order to comply with Article 1 and 10 of the European Convention on Human Rights.

 Bottom line: The government should not be in the business of deciding what is moral, immoral or offensive.
 The section of the trademark act in question in this case is a leftover from Victorian times, and is used now primarily, I would argue, (and have argued) to promote social agendas with coercive censorship.
 I do not trust any government to tell me what I can and cannot handle.
 The marketplace of ideas will do that for us.

-: "In the realm of trademarks, the metaphorical marketplace of ideas becomes a tangible, powerful reality.
+The First Amendment demands viewpoint neutrality under the law.
+As Justice Anthony Kennedy said in his concurrence: “In the realm of trademarks, the metaphorical marketplace of ideas becomes a tangible, powerful reality.
 To permit viewpoint discrimination in this context is to permit Government censorship.”

 In other words a different outcome in this case could have left the government free to support “positive” speech, but not “negative.”
 “Disparaging” trademarks could be suppressed, but “uplifting” ones allowed.
 And, a government bureaucrat could then decide what was “disparaging” and what was not.